Coronavirus (Covid-19) Advice

 Clinicians will always do their utmost to prioritise treatment for those most in need and in consultation with patients.

-Most hospitals have started to use more telephone consultations as a way of helping people to avoid long waits in clinics and for treatment.
+Most hospitals are now using telephone and virtual consultations as a way of helping people to avoid long waits in clinics and for treatment.
 You may be called to arrange your treatments in this way, and planned treatments may need to be moved to help with running a smooth service.

 Your clinical team are best placed to talk with you about the effect on your treatment and appointments.
 They will work with you to determine the best course of action in each individual situation.
 If you have any concerns or questions about your treatment, please speak to your clinical team.